gomathi/hbase-rrlb/README.md

 The default load balancer(HBase) has an easier algorithm implementation to load balance regions across available region servers.
 The algorithm works as following

-1) Calculate the total no of regions, and find the average no of regions per region server by dividing the total no of regions by available servers count.
+1) Calculate the total number of regions, and find the average number of regions per region server by dividing the total number of regions by available servers count.
 Since total may not be evenly divisible, its necessary that we calculate min and max as per the average value.
 For example if there are 8 regions, and there are 3 servers, then the average is 2.
 Minimum value is 2, and maximum value is (min + 1) if totalRegions%totServers != 0.
 Here it is 3, as 8 % 3 => 2.

 2) Sort all servers by their load, and make sure the sorted sequence is non decreasing.

 3) If first and last server's load are within the interval >= min and <= max, then load is balanced.

-4) Otherwise, first reduce the load on servers which have > max no of regions, by placing the load on servers which have < max load.
+4) Otherwise, first reduce the load on servers which have > max number of regions, by placing the load on servers which have < max load.
 Once this is done, all servers will have <= max regions.
-But there is no guarantee that all servers will have >= min regions.
+But there is number guarantee that all servers will have >= min regions.
 So its necessary that we run one more step, where we take regions from servers which have > min regions, and place them into servers which have < min regions.

 The algorithm is so simple.
 It also does not use any modulo hashing/consistent hashing techniques, and it avoids unnecessary swapping of regions.
 Moving regions between servers involves the regions to be not available for shorter period of time.
 We should avoid swapping regions unnecessarily.